duchuyb/sic-notes/README.md

 ## 📝 Changelog

+### v1.4.24 (28/08/2025)

+This release focuses on adding new detection methods, improving test reliability, and establishing a robust CI/CD pipeline with a comprehensive test suite.

+#### ✨ New Features & Enhancements
+*   **HTTP Method Tampering:** Implemented a new test to detect interference by sending various HTTP methods (`OPTIONS`, `PUT`, etc.) and comparing responses to a `GET` baseline.
+*   **CDN-as-WAF & LB-as-WAF Detection:** Introduced stronger checks to identify WAF-like behavior from Content Delivery Networks and Load Balancers.
+*   **LRT Integration:** The Logs Recapture Tool (LRT) now automatically uses the username and private key specified in the main application settings.

+#### 🐛 Bug Fixes & Performance
+*   **Detection Logic:** Corrected detection logic for `wafw00f` and `nmap` to improve accuracy and reliability.
+*   **Application Stability:** Resolved an issue causing the application to freeze when left idle for extended periods.
+*   **Nmap Stability:** Increased the timeout for Nmap scans on the SSH hub to prevent premature termination and ensure successful tests are reported correctly.
+*   **SSH Rate-Limit:** Addressed an issue where the remote rate-limit test was non-functional.
+*   **Log Content:** Fixed a bug where log files could be generated with incomplete or missing information.

+#### 🎨 UI & UX Improvements
+*   **Log Output Interaction:** Enabled standard copy functionality (`Ctrl+C`) in the main log output text area.
+*   **Target Input:** Enabled "Select All" (`Ctrl+A`) functionality in the target input field for easier editing.
+*   **WAF Detection Output:** Improved `wafw00f` output to provide more context when a WAF is detected but cannot be specifically identified.
+*   **UI Layout:** Re-arranged the "Additional Options" pop-up, replacing the "About Me" button with the "LRT Viewer" button for better accessibility.

+#### ⚙️ Development & CI
+*   **Pytest Suite:** Implemented a comprehensive test suite using `pytest` to cover core application logic, including unit tests for parsing functions and integration tests for scan modules.
+*   **Continuous Integration:** Set up a GitHub Actions workflow to automatically run tests on every push and pull request, ensuring code quality and preventing regressions.

+---

 ### v1.3.23 (21/07/2025)

 This release introduces major UI/UX enhancements, more flexible configuration, and significantly improved reporting and logging capabilities.